This is a pre-order for a lovely design by Merike Saarniit + your choice between two brand-new colorways by The Unique Sheep, dyed in special yarns!

 This is really a beautiful piece!

-Each kit will consist of 12 mini-skeins dyed in the colorway you choose, for a total yardage of about 1,314 yards of lovely fingering weight yarn.
+Both Verve and Luna will be dyed into 12 mini-skeins dyed in the colorway you choose, for a total yardage of around 1,200+.

 We are offering two beautiful new colorways developed by Kelly especially for this shawl.

-Once In A Blue Moon (or Blue Moon for short) is the cooler version, and has the silvertone Stellina in the yarn.
+Once In A Blue Moon (or Blue Moon for short) is the cooler version.
 It ranges from a striking and rich purple and blue into a plum and softer lighter tones of aqua and then circles around to the purples and blues again.

 And you know, a blue moon happens when there are 13 moons in a year so two full moons in a month.
 So it is a perfect name. :-)

-Here we have the colorway shows with the skeins all lined up --- if you look really close, you can see the silver threads.
+Here we have the colorway shows with the skeins all lined up.

-Harvest Moon is a warmer colorway and has the goldtone Stellina as part of it.
+Harvest Moon is a warmer colorway.
 Here you have blue-violets and eggplant going into more plummy tone and then additonal warmth of gold and greens moving back into aquas and eggplants.

 For this one, today I only have one photo -- showing the colorway lined up.
 Again, the gold stellina is not showing in this picture.

 And btw, you can start your knitting at any of the skeins, anyplace in the colorway.
 Which is pretty wonderful, yes?